mesosphere/bun/README.md

 # Bun

 :warning: **Please note that D2iQ supplies Bun "as is" and does not support it.
-We created this tool for D2iQ development and support teams to surfaces potential errors or misconfigurations for further analysis by trained individuals.
+We created this tool for internal D2iQ development and support teams to surfaces potential errors or misconfigurations for further analysis by trained individuals.
 As such, it can and does produce false-positive results.**